-Not only does Chicago have a long list of excellent coffee shops and cafés, but they also have coffee spots that have space to sit, work, chat with friends, and just hang for a while.
+Chicago not only offers a long list of excellent coffee shops and cafes, but you'll also find coffee spots that have space to sit, work, chat with friends, and just hang for a while.
 Something that is hard to come by in similar megacities like NYC.
-I researched and tried 19 solid options to narrow my list down to 5 of the best coffee shops in Chicago!
+Over many visits to Chicago, I've tried over twenty solid options and have narrowed that list down to my five favorite coffee shops in Chicago.

 1. Ipsento 606 – Wicker Park (several other locations)